Gita Mehta

 Gita Mehta (née Patnaik; 12 December 1943 – 16 September 2023) was an Indian-American writer and documentary filmmaker.
 As a journalist and documentary filmmaker she frequently covered war and conflict including covering the Bangladesh liberation war of 1971.
 As an author she published five books which were translated into 21 languages.
 Her works described aspects of life in India and were intended to interpret the country for a largely western audience.

 Early life

 Mehta was born in Delhi on 12 December 1943 in a Karan family, to Gyan Patnaik and Biju Patnaik.
 Her father was an Indian independence activist and a chief minister in post-independence Odisha, then known as Orissa.
-Her younger brother, Naveen Patnaik, served as the chief minister of Odisha from 2000 until his loss in 2024.
+Her younger brother, Naveen Patnaik, later also served as the chief minister of Odisha.

 She went to a boarding school in Kashmir at age three, when her father was arrested as a part of the Indian independence movement.
 She also studied at Woodstock School, Tara Hall, before attending Sophia College in Mumbai.
-She completed her education in India and at Girton College, Cambridge in the United Kingdom.
+She completed her education in India and at Girton College, University of Cambridge in the United Kingdom.